BreakingBytes/simkit/carousel/docs/getting_started.rst

 Parameters
 ----------
+Model parameters are items that are declared in each layer of a Carousel model.
-Carousel currently has two different styles for entering model parameters.
-The goal is to make entering model parameters intuitive, quick yet flexible.
+For example a model's *data* layer might declare data parameters called "direct_normal_irradiance" and "ambient_temperature" with attributes like "units" and "uncertainty".
+Carousel's goal is to make entering model parameters intuitive, quick yet flexible, so there are currently two different styles for entering model parameters.

 Class Attributes
 ~~~~~~~~~~~~~~~~
-Carousel allows most model parameters to be set as class attributes without
-using `dunder <http://nedbatchelder.com/blog/200605/dunder.html>`_ classes such
-as ``__init__``.
-This is the preferred way of specifying models in Carousel
+The preferred way to specify model parameters in each Carousel layer is to
-because all of the code is Python and located in the fewest number of files.
+declare them as class attributes equal to an instance of ``Parameter``.
+Each
+Carousel class has its own ``Parameter`` class to set the items for that layer.
+Behind the scenes Carousel collects parameters and instantiates them without
+needing to write `dunder <http://nedbatchelder.com/blog/200605/dunder.html>`_
+methods such as ``__init__``.
+Therefore model parameters are declared in a
+simple and concise way.
+Please see the tutorials for examples.

 JSON File
 ~~~~~~~~~